Brexit and Travelling to Austria

 On 31 January 2020, the UK has left the EU with a deal.
 Overall, this means that nothing will change until the end of 2020.
-What happens after 31 December 2020 depends on the agreement between the UK and the EU that needs to be reached in this 11-month transition period.
+What happens after 31 December 2020 depends on the agreement between the UK and the EU that needs to be reached during the transition period.

 Until the end of 2020, you can freely travel to the EU with a UK passport, provided that it is valid for the entirety of your trip.
-Starting on 1 January 2021, your passport needs to be valid for at least 6 more months if you want to travel to the EU.
+Starting on 1 January 2021, the following rules apply:

 EHIC / Travel Insurance

 Within the EU, the EHIC (European Health Insurance Card) gives citizens access to a wide range of healthcare options; you will still be able to access all these services freely until 31 December 2020.

 It is highly recommended to buy travel insurance for any trip after the end of 2020.

 - Until 31 December 2020, your British driving licence is valid to drive in Austria.